 Amend the Soil

 The soil's pH level affects the color of the hydrangea blooms.
 Acidic soils with pH levels below 6 produce blue flowers and alkaline soils above seven yield pink ones.
-A soil test helps determine the soil's pH level, and it is amended with sulfur and lime accordingly.
+A soil test helps determine the soil's pH level and is amended with sulfur and lime accordingly.

 Planting Techniques